knanne/knanne.github.io/_posts/2016-10-25-Notes on Git.md

 git rebase master
 ```

-At the point of existing merge conflicts and you don't want to manually resolve, do the following to **keep the changes from the new feature branch** of a specific file, and apply them on top of master:
+In case of conflicts and you want to simply **keep the changes from the new feature branch** of a specific file, and apply them on top of master, do the following:

 ```shell
 git checkout --theirs <FILE>.ipynb